Ankanmook/TestEngg/README.md

 # TestEngg

-Using the above acceptance criteria we expect you to create an automated framework that uses the following technology stack:
+An automated framework that uses the following technology stack:
 Java
 Selenium (Firefox)
 Cucumber